 Are you cringing as you read these website suggestions?
 If not, you should be.
-They’re off-base and sure to alienate visitors.
+They’re off-base and destined to alienate visitors.

 While all these ideas have merit for the company, they don’t make much sense for visitors.
 And that’s a big mistake.
 If you don’t put your visitors first, your website won’t be effective.
 Bottom line, it’s not about you!

-The best websites are customer-centric.
-They’re designed to provide the information visitors seek and to present it in an interesting, organized fashion.
+The best designed websites are customer-centric.
+They provide the information visitors seek and present it in an interesting, organized fashion.
 They let the customer see the real you, which then builds trust.

 They make it easy for visitors to complete whatever action they have in mind, whether it’s to buy a product, subscribe to a newsletter, or contact you for more details.

-Your visitors don’t want cute or clever.
-They won’t take the time to deciper your meaning.
+The bottom line is your visitors don’t want cute or clever.
+They won’t take the time to decipher your meaning.
 They simply want to know how you’re going to solve their problem.
 Or, put another way, what are you selling and why is it right for me NOW?